hridoy69/pampa_premeability/README.md

-# pampa_premeability
+# Interpretable Machine Learning and Deep Learning Models for High Throughput Prediction of PAMPA Permeability

-Interpretable Machine Learning and Deep Learning Models for High Throughput Prediction of PAMPA Permeability
+# Dependencies